retran/my-little-lispy-experimental/README.md

 my-little-lispy
 ===============

-Experimenииtal implementation of simple scheme-like lisp dialect interpreter for using as DSL engine in .net software.
+Experimental implementation of simple scheme-like lisp dialect interpreter for using as DSL engine in .net software.

 Features
 --------